-Based on the projected development scenario, the increment of the With-Action scenario over the No-Action scenario would result in a net decrease of 19 dwelling units and a net increase of 9,284 GSF of retail floor area.
-While the With-Action and the No-Action scenarios have the similar zoning floor area and the same maximum FARs, the No-Action scenario has more gross floor area due to the use of void floors for wind loads and accessory building mechanicals.
+Based on the projected development scenario, the increment of the With-Action scenario over the No-Action scenario would result in a net decrease of 40 dwelling units and a net increase of 43,526 GSF of retail floor area.
+While the With-Action and the No-Action scenarios have the same zoning floor area, the No-Action scenario has more gross floor area due to the use of void floors for wind loads and accessory building mechanicals.
 See Table 1.6-1 above.